fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 export default LoginForm
 ```

-The component receives the functions _setError_ and _setToken_ as props, which can be used to change the application state.
-Defining state management is left to the _App_ component.
+The component receives the functions <code>setError</code> and <code>setToken</code> as props, which can be used to change the application state.
+Defining state management is left to the <code>App</code> component.

-For the _useMutation_ function that performs the login, an _onCompleted_ callback function is defined.
+For the <code>useMutation</code> function that performs the login, an <code>onCompleted</code> callback function is defined.
 It is called when the mutation has been successfully executed.
 In the callback, the token value is read from the response data and then stored in the application state and in the browser’s localStorage.

 Let’s now use the <i>LoginForm</i> component in the <i>App.jsx</i> file.
-We add a _token_ variable to the application state to store the token once the user has logged in.
-If _token_ is not defined, we render only the login form:
+We add a <code>token</code> variable to the application state to store the token once the user has logged in.
+If <code>token</code> is not defined, we render only the login form:

 ```js
 import LoginForm from './components/LoginForm' // highlight-line